|

 services is provided in A Claimant's Guide to the Appeals Process

-under the section "Free Legal Services".
+under the section "Free Legal

-completing the web form at
+representatives by completing the web form at

 www.ctdol.state.ct.us/appeals/HearingReps.htm If you hire a